1968 United States Senate election in Colorado

 The 1968 United States Senate election in Colorado took place on November 5, 1968.
 Incumbent Republican U.S. Senator Peter Dominick was re-elected to a second term in office over Democratic ex-Governor Stephen McNichols.
+Peter Dominick defeated Stephen McNichols in a landslide despite Richard Nixon, a fellow Republican to Peter Dominick, winning the state by a somewhat smaller over Hubert Humphrey in the concurrent presidential election.